Praveenvicky057/Praveenvicky057/README.md

 ### About Me

+- 🔭 I’m currently working on Automation testing of Power BI Web applications at Infosys using Selenium, Java, and testNG, with a focus on data validation between UI and backend systems.
-- 🔭 I’m currently skilling up in **Ab Initio & Databricks Report Testing**
+- 🌱 I’m currently learning API Testing.
-- 🌱 Currently learning **Katalon Studio** and expanding my knowledge of **Data Validation SQL**
-- ⚡ Fun fact: I love solving real-world testing problems and continuously improving automation frameworks

----
+- 👯 I’m looking to collaborate on Open-source QA automation frameworks, particularly involving Selenium, TestNG, or cucumber.
+Also open to data validation or backend testing projects.
+- 🤔 I’m looking for help with
+- 💬 Ask me about Selenium with Java automation, TestNG Framework, Oracle DB, CI/CD integration with jenkins
+- 📫 How to reach me - praveenvicky057@gmail.com
+- 😄 Pronouns: He/Him
+- ⚡ Fun fact: I was a Brand Ambassador at Capgemini, where I represented the company during campus events and helped promote its values and work culture.

 ### Languages and Tools